Johnny Young: Young Talent Time

 In 1989, Ten Network (formerly ATV-0), axed Young Talent Time quoting poor ratings against the popular variety series Hey Hey Its Saturday.
 Young had committed to building his own television studios to film Young Talent Time and was forced to sell his family home to finance the debts.
 During the year his stepfather died and, with his mother, he tracked down his biological father.
 Soon after his mother also died, and his marriage was in trouble.
 On 9 March 1990, Young was inducted into the TV Week Logie Awards' Hall of Fame for "an outstanding and sustained contribution to Australian television."

 From 24 October 2006, weekly magazine New Idea featured articles on Byrne's autobiography, Not Quite Ripe, which alleged that from the age of 12 she was introduced to sex, drugs and alcohol on Young Talent Time.
 The claims were vigorously denied by Young, he stated that Byrne was already 14 when she started and that drugs were not available on set, "Any drug-taking Debra did, she certainly didn't do it on our show."
 He said no-one on the show was aware of her affair with "Michael", a boom operator ten years her senior.
 According to Byrne the pair had run off together for a weekend when she was 15.
 A producer for the show had "Michael" replaced as boom operator.
 Byrne also claimed that her parents knew of her relationship with "Michael".

 In 2009, Young indicated that he was in talks with Network Ten to create an updated version of Young Talent Time.
 The new series aired on Network Ten from 22 January to 4 May 2012 and was hosted by Rob Mills, with Young serving as executive producer and judge.

 Philippines controversy

 In the early 1990s, Young learned that Terry Higgins, a former Young Talent Time studio director, had contracted HIV.
 By 1993, Young had financially supported Higgins, who sought alternative ozone therapy in the Philippines, but the clinic turned out to have a forged license and when it was raided, the Filipino authorities mistook Young for the owner and arrested him under charges of running an illegal AIDS clinic after accompanying Higgins.
-Young was tested for AIDS and threatened with deportation back to Australia.
+Young was tested for HIV and threatened with deportation back to Australia.
 Subsequently, all charges were dropped, but Young's public image was damaged by media coverage of rumours regarding his sexuality.
 ABC Television produced an episode on Australian Story in February 2000 in which he discussed the events and their effect on his life and career.
 A year after seeking the ozone therapy, Higgins died of AIDS with Young still supporting him.